sergiusens/snappy-docs/core/images.md

 ## Your signature key

-A key is needed to sign your store uploads, this is especially important for device images as it secures the upload of the `ubuntu-core` snap, the most important snap of all, powering all other snaps on a device.
+A key is needed to sign your store uploads.

-### Create a signature key
+### Create a key

 As a first step, you have to generate a key pair that will be linked to your Ubuntu Store account.